-Nikkola is an educational consultant and a registered nutritional therapist, with 12 years experience of delivering training and consultancy services to schools/academies, local authorities, social services, central government and business professionals nationally.
-She founded her own consultancy Nikkola Daniel Associates in 2004 and specialises in training delivery, project and event management and programme coordination in mentoring, behaviour change, emotional literacy and social and emotional learning.
-Also providing student support for children and young people with high level complex behavioural needs, Nikkola has been studying and practicing Buddhism for a number of years and is dedicated to supporting children, young people and adults in stepping closer towards finding peace of mind and nurturing happiness from the inside out.
+Nikkola is an educational consultant and a registered nutritional therapist, with 18 years experience of delivering training and consultancy services to central government, commercial developments, corporations and business professionals nationally as well as schools/academies, local authorities and social services.
+She founded her own consultancy Nikkola Daniel Associates in 2004 and specialises in work based wellness consultancy, training delivery, project and event management and programme coordination in mentoring, behaviour change, emotional literacy and social and emotional learning.
+Nikkola has been studying and practicing Buddhism for a number of years and is dedicated to supporting children, young people and adults in stepping closer towards finding peace of mind and nurturing happiness from the inside out.

 She continues a theme of ‘Eat, Learn, Love’ through her work as a nutritional therapist and enjoys supporting clients in learning how to eat well to live well in a further bid to encourage wellness of the body, mind and heart.